BACE National Executive Board

 Boeing

-David Canada serves as the Director of Global Supplier Diversity, Boeing Defense, Space & Security.
-David joined The Boeing Company in 2007 after working 3 years in the automotive industry.
+David Canada serves as the Director of Strategic Sourcing & Partnerships, Boeing Defense, Space & Security.
+Canada joined The Boeing Company in 2007 after working 3 years in the automotive industry.
 He has had the opportunity to be leader within with many different aspects of the Boeing business across different parts of the country.

 Pernella R. Deams, PhD